-4A.3 Principal regulator for registration
+6.3 Principal regulator for registration

-The principal regulator of a firm or individual is the securities regulatory authority or regulator identified under section 4A.1 of the Instrument.
+The principal regulator of a firm or individual is the securities regulatory authority or regulator identified under section 6.1 of the Instrument.
 The securities regulatory authority or regulator of any jurisdiction can be a principal regulator for registration.

-Section 3.6 of NP 11-204 gives guidance on how to identify the principal regulator of a firm or individual under Part 4A of the Instrument.
+Section 3.6 of NP 11-204 gives guidance on how to identify the principal regulator of a firm or individual under Part 6 of the Instrument.

-4A.4 Discretionary change of principal regulator for registration
+6.4 Discretionary change of principal regulator for registration

-Section 4A.2 of the Instrument permits the securities regulatory authority or regulator to change the principal regulator for the purpose of Part 4A of the Instrument.
-Section 3.7 of NP 11-204 gives guidance on the process for a discretionary change of principal regulator for registration under Part 4A of the Instrument.
+Section 6.2 of the Instrument permits the securities regulatory authority or regulator to change the principal regulator for the purpose of Part 6 of the Instrument.
+Section 3.7 of NP 11-204 gives guidance on the process for a discretionary change of principal regulator for registration under Part 6 of the Instrument.

-4A.5 Registration
+6.5 Registration

-Sections 4A.3 and 4A.4 of the Instrument are available for firms or individuals required to be registered under NI 31-103, except for firms registering as restricted dealers.
+Sections 6.3 and 6.4 of the Instrument are available for firms or individuals required to be registered under NI 31-103, except for firms registering as restricted dealers.

-A firm or individual who registers in a non-principal jurisdiction under section 4A.3 or 4A.4 of the Instrument must comply with all applicable requirements of the non-principal jurisdiction, including the obligation to pay the required fees in that jurisdiction and any non-harmonized requirements.
+A firm or individual who registers in a non-principal jurisdiction under section 6.3 or 6.4 of the Instrument must comply with all applicable requirements of the non-principal jurisdiction, including the obligation to pay the required fees in that jurisdiction.